Glasgow University’s CBA

 The developing field of 'Battlefield Archaeology' is an important element of the world's cultural heritage and aids in the understanding of the social role and impact of conflict

 In 2012, the University of Glasgow's Centre for Battlefield Archaeology (CBA) explored Scotland’s Cambuskenneth Abbey, investigating and excavating the surroundings of the Abbey.
 The results aimed to help piece together the story surrounding the site and create an enhanced visitor experience at Cambuskenneth.

-Earlier, in 2010-2011, Insight Vacations supported CBA’s investigation into WWI trenches in Europe to uncover physical remains that would paint a picture of what life was really like for soldiers in the trenches.
+Insight Vacations supported CBA’s investigation into WWI trenches in Europe to uncover physical remains that would paint a picture of what life was really like for soldiers in the trenches.

 Research indicated that the location was used to hide a top secret British WWI weapon, known as the Livens Flame Projector.
 The weapon, which was effectively a large flame thrower designed to "throw" large drums filled with flammable or toxic chemicals, was believed to have been delivered to the site just before a bombardment destroyed key parts of it, leaving it out of action before it could be installed.
 Evidence of the weapon had previously been restricted to photographs and documents, rather than any physical remains.

 With Insight Vacations’ support, surface work began to create a picture of daily life in the trenches while excavation of the subterranean features revealed several pieces of the destroyed secret Livens Flame Projector.
 These remnants are now on display in the local museum.